-Coconut Aminos: Coconut aminos are a common soy sauce replacement that have a slightly sweet flavor.
+Coconut Aminos: Coconut aminos are a common soy sauce replacement.
+They have a slightly sweet flavor.
 This brand of coconut aminos is my favorite.

 Red Pepper Flakes: These add just a little heat to the dish.
 Feel free to leave them out if you do not like spice.